bristlemouth/bm_protocol/README.md

 ### Set up Pre-commit

+TODO: Don't do this just yet!

-This will install helpful Pre-commit checks to make your code safer and more "beautiful".
+~This will install helpful Pre-commit checks to make your code safer and more "beautiful".
 Make sure to have your conda env updated and active before running this command.

 ```
 pre-commit install